OpenRefine/OpenRefine/.github/ISSUE_TEMPLATE.md

 Steps followed to create the issue:

-If you are allowed, it is awesome if you can include the data generating the issue:
+If you are allowed,and are OK with making your data public, it would be awesome if you can include the data causing the issue or a URL pointing to where the data is (if your concerned about keeping your data private, ping us on our mailing list):

 Current Results: